Skip to main content

 Section 163(a) is the code section for deducting interest.
 Section 164 is the code section for deducting taxes such as property taxes.
 Because the rental activity has not yet begun, those deductions may not yet be allowed under IRC Sections 163 or 164 either.
 Wow, more bad news.

-That sums up the spirit of IRC Section 195 and how it feels about carrying costs (we talk about this more in a bit).
+That sums up the spirit of IRC Section 195 and how it feels about carrying costs: not warm.
+Not fuzzy.

 What’s the answer?
 The answer is to get that rental property ready and available for rent and let the world know as soon as possible.
 Place it in-service like now.